-In contrast to these, green ammonia is produced from hydrogen created through electrolysis of water (wherein H2O is decomposed into hydrogen and oxygen).
-Where green ammonia is economically feasible, deploying it would allow for the emission intensity of ammonia to theoretically decrease toward 0 tCO2/tNH3.
+intensity of ammonia to theoretically decrease toward 0 tCO2/tNH3.
 However, if the electrolysis process is connected to the grid, the emission intensity of the grid would need to drop substantially.
-Currently limited by high electricity demand, the cost, and intermittency of renewable electricity, which affect overall efficiency and scalability.29
+Currently limited by high electricity demand, the cost, and intermittency of renewable electricity, which affect overall efficiency and scalability.27

-More than 95% of ammonia worldwide is made from fossil feedstock i.e. is grey ammonia, and as this is what is produced in BiH and Serbia, it is elaborated upon below.
+More than 95% of ammonia is made from fossil feedstock, and this is what is produced in Bosnia and Herzegovina and Serbia, this is elaborated upon below.